So 2 Speak - Our Work

 Fun with Families

-This week we liked using the role play resources to play based on our own experiences such as hanging out the washing, cooking and bathing babies.
+This week we liked using the role play resources to play based on our own experiences such as cooking and bathing babies

 We brought in some family photographs from home to look at and share with the class, we learnt that we all belong to and have different families.